glee4810/EHRSQL/README.md

 #### Question and SQL

-Each database in `train.json` and `valid.json` contains the following fields:
+Each database in `train.json` contains the following fields:
 - `db_id`: the database id to which this question is addressed.
 - `question`: the paraphrased question
 - `template`: the template question